USEPA/DW_SFTIES_API_Interaction/README.md

 # Where can I find the api endpoints
 Our swagger pages: https://dwsfties-uat.epa.gov/swagger

+# What else
+You can play around to filter the data or extract only the relevant information to programmatically interact with the api

 Note: This is just a quick proof-of-concept and best practices for software development has not been followed